odap-ac-uk/manual/ODAP_manual.md

 It is divided into two sections:

 1. The "UNDER EMBARGO" section -- in which data are wholly controlled by contributors

-2. The "NO EMBARGO" section -- in which data are accessible to appropriately-qualified researchers studying questions within the scope of the platform.
+2. The "NO EMBARGO" section -- in which data are accessible to appropriately-qualified researchers studying questions within the scope of the platform

 The foundation for the ODAP is the International Severe Acute Respiratory Infection Consortium (ISARIC) Clinical Characterisation Protocol (CCP).